CI-Dominik/pp5-hack-collect/README.md

 ---

 ## AGILE PLANNING
 This section contains the used epics and user stories, including their final results in the frontend.
-All of the content was planned in a Trello board.
+All the content was planned on a Trello board.
 For the different stages of the development, the lists To-do, In Progress and Done were used to determine the current status of the task.<br>

-The MoSCoW method was used to prioriize the different steps.
+The MoSCoW method was used to prioritize the different steps.
 The principle is based off of these priorities:

 * Must Have: Guaranteed to be implemented
 * Should Have: Adds value to the project and should definitely be implemented